htmfilho/htmfilho.github.io/_posts/2021/2021-01-24-azure-function-golang-2.md

 ![Golang Serverless](/images/posts/golang-serverless.jpg)

-In [Part 1](https://www.hildeberto.com/2021/01/azure-function-golang.html) of this series of 3 articles, we have built a simple Go app that can be deployed and served as an Azure Function.
+In the [first part](https://www.hildeberto.com/2021/01/azure-function-golang.html) of this series, we have built a simple Go web application that calculates the maximum bid we can make when negociating a house.
+Again, this is about Go, not real estate.
+So, be careful when using this calculation in real life.
+There is nothing special in that code base that makes it suitable for Azure. can be deployed and served as an Azure Function.
 This time, we are going to deploy this app on Azure.

 <!-- more -->